irritanterik/homey-gps-trace.com/README.md

 # GPS-Trace

 Track your car and phones with the free GPS-Trace.com service.
 You can find a list of all supported devices [here](http://gps-trace.com/en/hardware).
+Mobile phones are trackable with the GPS Tag Orange apps for [Android](https://play.google.com/store/apps/details?id=wialon.GPS_Tag_Orange) and [Apple](https://itunes.apple.com/app/gps-trace-orange-gps-tracking/id964462657).
-The location of your Homey will be added as a default geofence (later).
-Additional geofences can be added. (later)
+The location of your Homey will be added as a default geofence.
+Additional geofences can be added.

 ### Speech triggers
  - Dude, where's my car > give's your car location (later)